signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 	test_yaffs_rmdir_ENOTEMPTY
 	test_yaffs_rmdir_EROFS

+	what happens if a file is renamed into a dir.
 	//need to do rename for directories.
 	//what happens if the dir or file is renamed over an existing dir or file test_yaffs_rename_EACCES